 If you're like most people, you have your cell phone with you at all times.
-However, there are certain situations when you should turn it off or put it on silent.
+There are certain situations when you should turn it off or put it on silent.
 Use these tips for proper cell phone etiquette at the dinner table.

-Q&A About Cell Phones at the Table
+Etiquette at the Table

 Most people don't want to be without their phones.
 Others need their phone because their employer calls at odd times.
-Remember that there is a time and place for cell phone conversations.
+Remember that there is a time and a place for cell phone conversations.
 The dinner table isn't the place for your cell phone.
 If you are dining, whether it's at home, at a friend's home, or at a restaurant, you should definitely silence your cell phone.

 Answering and holding a conversation during dinner or at the dining table is considered rude behavior.
 The message you send by talking on the phone during dinner is that this call or person calling is more important to you than those with whom you are dining.
 Take a little time off and just relax and enjoy dining with family and/or friends without interruptions.

 It's also rude to text on your cell phone at the dinner table.
-You're still engaging in a conversation with someone who isn't there, while ignoring those who are dining with you.
+You're still engaging in a conversation with someone who isn't there while ignoring those who are dining with you.
 If you're in the middle of a text conversation, let the person know you'll resume your "conversation" later and give your attention to your fellow diners.

 Some people enjoy having their pictures taken with people they eat with.
 If everyone at the table agrees, take a few pictures with your cell phone, but don't have a long photo session during dinner.
 Do it before the food arrives or after everyone is finished.
 Your server may offer to snap a photo, but don't get upset if he or she is too busy to stop working to take your picture.